 - 1.2.
-The board lacks accountability and oversight, coupled with sustained poor performance relative to peers.
+MassPRIM will generally withhold support from responsible directors when the board lacks mechanisms to promote accountability and oversight, coupled with sustained poor performance relative to peers.
 Sustained poor performance is measured by one- and three-year total shareholder returns in the bottom half of a company's four-digit GICS industry group (Russell 3000 companies only).
-Take into consideration the company's five-year total shareholder return and five-year operational metrics.
+MassPRIM will take into consideration the company's five-year total shareholder return, five-year operational metrics and other factors as warranted.
 Problematic provisions include but are not limited to: - A classified board structure; - A supermajority vote requirement; - Majority vote standard for director elections with no carve out for contested elections; - The inability for shareholders to call special meetings; - The inability for shareholders to act by written consent; - A dual-class structure; and/or - A non-shareholder approved poison pill.